Add diversity to your child’s library with these children’s books with people of color and celebrate diverse cultures near and far!

 These books also cement the idea that we are indeed different people.
 And for my bi-racial kids, they affirm that being different can be a good thing.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Want even more book selections?
-Join my newsletter and download my Read Aloud Book List!
+Free printables: Want even more book selections?
+Join my newsletter and grab your Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you: